Gaelan/test/README.md

-This is the inital version of a patch.
+This is the version in #5.